 Our sailing itinerary will be focused on the Exumas, an archipelago of 365 and cays.
 Imagine, you could have a different island each day of the year!
 It is dived in three major areas: Great Exuma, Little Exuma, and the Exuma Cays.
 On Great and Little Exuma there are lively settlements and historic ruins, while the cays compose a narrow chain of uninhabited islets.

-It’s impossible to say which is the best beach because in this little paradise on earth every beach is the best, but let’s see the major points of interest that you can’t miss if you’re travelling to The Bahamas.
+It’s impossible to say which is the best beach because every beach is the best, but let’s see the major points of interest that you can’t miss if you’re travelling to The Bahamas.

 Day 1.
 Nassau

-Arrive at Nassau, the capital and the commercial hub of The Bahamas.
-Reach Palm Cay marina, one of the largest of the archipelago with five-star services and amenities.
+Nassau is the capital and the commercial hub of The Bahamas.
+Once arrived, reach Palm Cay marina, one of the largest of the archipelago with five-star services and amenities.
 Finish your check-in, the technical briefing, and with your crew get acquainted with the boat.
 Do your provisioning, meander among its dockside cafes and restaurants, and get ready to start sailing the following morning.
 If you arrive early in the morning, you can always explore the beautiful nearby beaches of Nassau!